NFL Kickoff: History

-Selected details

 ABC Monday Night Football

 2003: The kickoff game's popularity and success saw it move to ABC as part of the Monday Night Football package.
 In order for the kickoff game to fit into the schedule, ABC dropped the Monday Night Football game held in the last week of the NFL season.
 That game had become increasingly unpopular because it often lacked playoff significance, and because of the undesirable possibility that a team playing on Monday night in the final week of the regular season might have to play a playoff game the following Saturday.
 In return, ESPN (which, like ABC, is owned by Disney) received a week 17 Saturday night game.
-While defending Super Bowl champions Tampa Bay were not selected for the Thursday night game, they did play a nationally televised game at Philadelphia four nights later on MNF.
+While the defending Super Bowl champions Tampa Bay Buccaneers were not selected for the Thursday night game, they did play a nationally televised game against the Philadelphia Eagles four nights later on MNF.
 Instead, the Washington Redskins defeated the New York Jets 16–13.

 2004: The tradition began that the kickoff game would be hosted by the reigning Super Bowl champions.
+The New England Patriots kicked off the tradition by hosting the Indianapolis Colts, and defeated them, 27–24.
 After the "wardrobe malfunction" incident at Super Bowl XXXVIII, the NFL initially canceled future plans for concerts in conjunction with the NFL Kickoff game.
 Later in the year, however, the decision was reversed, and instead a 10-second broadcast delay was put in place.

+2005: The tradition continued in 2005, by having the Super Bowl champion New England Patriots host the Oakland Raiders, who they defeated, 30–20.
+This was the final season the kickoff game would air on ABC, as the broadcast rights shifted to NBC the following year.